emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 	- Addictive drugs don't work the same way as burgers or iphones.
 	- They go to directly to the brain
 	- Make chart of Amphetamine compared to burger and other things, crazy difference.
 Burger might be a few seconds, morphone might be 5 hours.
-	- Drugs can go over all the the other priorities

 	- You can never accurately predict how much reward you can get, this is why you can get addicted to herion or other drugs.
 	- Liking and wanting are two different things.
 It's not a moral failing, it's a biological.
 	- Addicts want their drugs far more than we could ever imagine.
 It is not because they like the drug, its because the drugs are teaching the brain to seek more and more drugs —  no matter the cost.